Polistes versicolor: Evidence of sociality

 Evidence for the establishment of sociality as an optimization strategy for P. versicolor can be seen in the frequent shift in females between adjacent nests.
 Both females with developed eggs in their ovaries and workers can be found shifting between nests, even if the relatedness between the shifting females and the foundresses of the new nest are considered to be low.
-Despite the low genetic relatedness within and between nests, overt dominance behavior and aggression among females remains significantly lower than that found in other paper wasps, showing how important sociality is as a strategy for the yellow paper wasp.
+Despite the low genetic relatedness within and between nests, overt dominance behavior and aggression among females remains significantly lower than that found in other paper wasps, showing how important sociality is as a strategy for P. versicolor.

 Communication

 P. versicolor is known for its wagging movements as a form of communication within the colony.
-The yellow paper wasp can waggle with a frequency of 10.6±2.1 Hz (n=190).
+P. versicolor can waggle with a frequency of 10.6±2.1 Hz (n=190).
 The wasp walks over the cells of the nest and wiggles its gaster horizontally, with the last abdominal segment suspended over the pupae and larvae.
 Two wagging periods that last 0.33±0.09 seconds (n=34) each occur within a second.
 The next pair follows after 10 or 20 seconds.
 During these wagging movements, two types of sound bursts accompany the movements, with intensities between 70 and 80 dB.
 Dominant females exhibited 10.2% of the recorded wagging behavior while subordinates were recorded performing only 1.4% of this behavior.
 Because the wagging movements are displayed significantly more frequently by dominants than subordinates (p<0.01), this behavior has been associated with dominance.
 It is suspected that the wagging movements may be related to the release of “dominance pheromones” during cell inspection and food exchange with larvae.
 Therefore, the wagging can be seen as part of a defensive behavior.
 The subordinates often perform these wagging movements upon the return of a forager to the nest.
-These wagging movements, along with other communication mechanisms, such as lateral vibration, antennae touching and aggression are social behaviors that these yellow paper wasps use to state the needs of the colony.
+These wagging movements, along with other communication mechanisms, such as lateral vibration, antennae touching and aggression are social behaviors that P. versicolor use to state the needs of the colony.
 For example, the wagging movements can signal the arrival of new material into the nest and aggression between workers can be used to stimulate others to increase foraging expeditions.